eight04/image-picka/README.md

   - The origin of the image.
   - The delay (in seconds).

 After v0.19.0, you can use wildcard in the origin.
-This also allows you to set a default delay for all origins.
+This also allows you to set a default delay for all images.
 For example, set a default delay to 10s and 5s for imgur:

 ```
 https://*.imgur.com 5